 So, tell us about your move to New Zealand, your career, and what got you to where you are today?

-What is your favourite place in New Zealand to visit?
+Favourite place in New Zealand to visit and why?

 What made you want to become part of the wine industry?